idkwhere1sthisname/iPlayer_Wii_Server/README.md

 ## Progress on WiiiPlayer.swf

-- Home page UI is semi-complete, video thumbnails load and scrolling through videos with the arrows also work.
-Exit button redirects to the Wii Menu

-- Other pages and features (like playing videos and almost every button) **do not work at this time**.
+- Playing videos sometimes works, TV menu and basic animations are implemented (but almost every other button) **does not work at this time**.

 ## Other